Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Suva, Fiji.

 Do not make travel plans outside of Fiji

 If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
 We will return your passport to you later via courier services only.
-If you have to travel within Fiji while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+If you must travel within Fiji while your passport is still with us, make sure you have a valid picture ID other than your passport.

 A consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
 Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.